hpb-htw/wikinary-eintopf/README.md

 instance of `Entry` instantly to JSON-String or to XML-String or whatever suits his use-case.

-Implementing an `EntryFormater<string>` is very simple, for example, to convert all entries to a (very long) validate JSON-String, once can write as follow:
+Implementing an `EntryFormater<string>` is very simple, for example, to convert all entries to a (very long) validate JSON-String, one can write as follow:

 ```typescript